 WYSO is the Miami Valley's only NPR News station, and we carry their flagship programs, including Morning Edition and All Things Considered.

 Our own news department delivers local and state news plus public affairs programming and news specials.

-We have twelve different local music programs, hosted by knowledgeable and dedicated music lovers, most of them volunteers.
+We have thirteen different local music programs, hosted by knowledgeable and dedicated music lovers, most of them volunteers.

 Today WYSO is licensed to Antioch College and our studios are in Yellow Springs, Ohio.
 We have ten full time and two part-time staff members.
 More than twenty people volunteer weekly.